ruiffpereira/ruiffpereira/README.md

-# Hi there, i'm Rui Fernandes 👋
+# Hi, i'm Rui Fernandes 👋

 I'm a passionate Front-End Developer who loves crafting beautiful, responsive, and user-friendly web interfaces.
 My journey in front-end development started with a curiosity for how websites are built, and it quickly turned into a full-fledged passion.